madewithlinux/rust-mandelbrot-gui/notes.md

   - [x] window resize
   - [x] zoom
   - [x] resize canvas
+- [x] switch to minifb to see if that's faster
+  * it's great but it doesn't look like there's any easy way to add a gui...
 - [ ] improve data structure used
   - [x] maybe polars? no, it's too slow
 - [ ] use https://docs.rs/cglue/latest/cglue/ and https://docs.rs/libloading/latest/libloading/ for loading dynamic lib